GundelGedanken/-Empathy-Guardrails-Case-Studies-on-Secondary-Harm/README.md

 If you use this framework, please cite:

-> Gundel (2025). *AI Empathy & Guardrails — Case Studies on Secondary Harm (Operator-induced Attachment Fracture, OAF).* GitHub repository.
+> Steil, Anja (2025). *AI Empathy & Guardrails — Case Studies on Secondary Harm (Operator-induced Attachment Fracture, OAF).* GitHub repository.
 > URL: <your-repo-link>

 And reference the method: